cdapio/cdap/cdap-docs/admin-manual/source/5-installation/cloudera/cm-1-preparing-roles.rst

    We recommend any version of `Node.js <https://nodejs.org/>`__ |node-js-version|; in particular, we recommend |recommended_node_js_version|.
 You can download an appropriate version of Node.js from `nodejs.org <http://nodejs.org/dist/>`__.
-Detailed instructions on installing Node.js :ref:are available <admin-manual-install-node.js>`.
+Detailed instructions on installing Node.js :ref:`are available <admin-manual-install-node.js>`.

 #.
 ZooKeeper's ``maxClientCnxns`` must be raised from its default.
 We suggest setting it to zero
    (unlimited connections).
 As each YARN container launched by CDAP makes a connection to ZooKeeper,